Skip to main content

 • Duration: 24 months

-Explore the science relating to speech, language and swallowing, as well as study client issues and explore service delivery models, as well as treatment and management strategies.
+Explore the science relating to speech, language and swallowing, while studying client issues and exploring service delivery models as well as treatment and management strategies.

 Course overview